velolib/gregtech-flow/README.md

 ### Automatic overclocking
-Yes, all of the names in the following image are recognized and will be overclocked automatically to 1A of the tier you select.
+All of the names in the following image are recognized and will be overclocked automatically to 1A of the tier you select.
 This includes the EBF, which will default to 1 hatch of the selected tier.
 <details>
     <summary><strong>Recognized Overclocks</strong></summary>
     <img src="https://github.com/OrderedSet86/gtnh-flow/raw/master/samples/recognized_ocs.png" alt="Recognized overclocks">